This is how Ted Nugent made his fortune in music and the outdoors.

 Love him or hate him, there is no denying Ted Nugent has had a huge impact on both music and the hunting industry over the course of his career.

 The Motor City Madman has had no shortage of his share of controversies over the years.
-We won't really get into his political views and activism speaking for the Republican Party, gun ownership rights as a board member of the National Rifle Association or the details of his personal life.
-All that could be a whole other story on its own!
+We won't really get into his political views and activism as a supporter of the Republican Party, gun ownership rights as a board member of the National Rifle Association (NRA) or the details of his personal life.
+All that could be a whole other story on its own.
+Plus, most people already know about the rock star's time as a political activist and his frequent clashes with animal rights activists.

 Instead, we're going to look at his career as an American rock musician, vocalist, songwriter and eventually, his entry into the outdoor industry and later his television show.